Servers and Clusters

 DSN adds one or more satellite servers to a cluster, thereby extending a customer’s reach into other regions.
 Every DSN contains the full data and settings of a cluster.

 Take the example of a cluster on the East Coast of the US.
 An East Coast customer can add a DSN server to the West Coast, to bring the server closer to their West Coast clients.
 This reduces network latency between the client and the server, which improves performance.
 Additionally, you can use DSN to share the load of large cluster activity: a customer can offload requests to the DSN whenever their cluster(s) reach peak usage.

 You can monitor your servers and clusters via the dashboard, under Monitoring > Status.

 You can also monitor and configure your DSNs, under Infra > DSN.

 Where are the clusters and servers located?

-We are obsessed with high performance and delivering the best user experience.
-For these reasons, we have decided to deploy a distributed architecture with several clusters around the world.
+We’re obsessed with high performance and delivering the best user experience.
+For those reasons, we’ve decided to deploy a distributed architecture with several clusters around the world.

-Our 400 clusters are currently located in 15 different regions, 60 different datacenters worldwide:
+Our 400 clusters are currently located in 17 different regions and 70 different worldwide data centers:

 When you create your account, you can pick which region you want to use.
 Also, you can use our DSN feature to distribute your search engine in multiple regions, and decrease the latency for your audience in different parts of the world.